 THREE: Heat the oil in a large non-stick pan set over a medium-high heat.
 Add the rice and leave for a few minutes until crispy and golden underneath.

-FOUR: flip over and, using a wooden spoon, break into pieces.
-Continue to fry until as crispy as you like - I like to very crispy on one side, then soft on the other.
+FOUR: Flip over and, using a wooden spoon, break into pieces.
+Continue to fry until as crispy as you like.
+I like it to be very crispy on one side, then soft on the other.
 Tip into bowls, top with tuna and everything else!

 Cooking Tips